vink78/openconnect-pulse-gui/README.md

 ## Requirements

-The script can be used with python2 or python3, however python3 is recommended.
+The script requires python3.
 The following packages are also required:

  - python-gi or python-gobject
  - webkit2gtk